-- If you need help with credit card debt, there are many options/resources to lend a hand.
+- If you need help with credit card debt, there are many options and resources to lend a hand.

 - Debt consolidation will give you one bill to pay monthly―with a better interest rate than cards.